 Also, grains can cause calcium stones in urinary tracts among other problems especially among male goats.

-One of the main things in remembering "what do goats eat" is to make sure goats have free choice to browse or hay plus having lots of clean fresh water.
+One of the main things in remembering "what do goats eat" is to make sure goats have free choice to browse, supplemental feed, or hay plus having lots of clean fresh water.

 Hay is the general name for a number of dried grasses.
 Types of hay may also include legumes such as alfalfa and clover.